-THE FULL WEEKEND, Friday Morning to Noon Sunday (July 26-28) SOLD OUT
+THE FULL WEEKEND, Friday Morning to Sunday Noon (July 29-31)

-Full Weekend guests arrive Friday morning of July 26th, 2013, for three days of tastings, seminars, vineyard tours and meals.
-Throughout the weekend, guests have the chance to taste the wines from our 70 Featured Wineries and get to know the winemakers themselves.
-Highly regarded as one of the world’s finest wine events, the IPNC also is praised as a showcase for the Northwest’s famed farm-to-table cuisine.
+Full Weekend guests arrive Friday morning for three days of tastings, seminars, vineyard tours, and meals.
+Throughout the weekend, guests have the chance to taste wines from 70+ Featured Wineries and the opportunity to meet and converse with the winemakers themselves.
+Highly regarded as one of the world’s finest wine events, the IPNC is also praised as a showcase for the Northwest’s famed farm-to-table cuisine.
 This year, more than 60 chefs from the region’s most revered restaurants will cook for IPNC guests over the course of the weekend.

 A condensed version of the IPNC, the

-THE NORTHWEST SALMON BAKE, Saturday Evening (July 27) À LA CARTE TICKETS SOLD OUT
+THE NORTHWEST SALMON BAKE, Saturday Evening (July 30)

 A long-standing tradition of the IPNC, the Salmon Bake dramatically showcases wild salmon roasted on alder stakes over a huge custom-built fire pit.
-Guests bask in the warm glow of a lantern lit Oak Grove where cellared Pinot noir and wines from around the world accompany an extravagant outdoor buffet designed by local chefs.
-Enjoy an extraordinary assortment of hand-crafted desserts.
+Bask in the warm glow of a lantern lit Oak Grove where cellared Pinot noir and wines from around the world will accompany an extravagant outdoor buffet designed by local chefs, followed by an extraordinary assortment of hand-crafted desserts.
 After dinner, relax to music and dancing under the stars.
 The majority of Salmon Bake tickets are reserved for Full Weekend ticketholders.
-Remaining space to the Salmon Bake is released via a la carte Salmon Bake tickets, which generally sell out by early spring.
+A limited number of a la carte Salmon Bake tickets will be made available in the spring.